annasimps979-jpg/www.lastodyssey.net/Enemies/Example-Enemies/Tier-10-Enemies.md

 ## Dragons
 The reptilian lords of the sky are extraordinarily long-lived, and guard their accumulated wealth jealously from interlopers.

-In [combat](../../Combat-Rules/), the lives of Elite dragons are much more valuable than those of the Normal tier dragon enemies, meaning that the latter will gladly sacrifice themselves for the former.
+In [combat](../../Combat-Rules/), the lives of Elite dragons are much more valuable than those of their Normal servants, meaning that the latter will gladly sacrifice themselves for the former.

 ### Drakeling (Normal 10, Dragon, [Earth](../../Combat-Rules/Elemental-Types#term-earth))